What's your shipping policy?

 How are products packaged?

 In addition to weight, packaging adds material and labor costs.
 You know you're gonna throw it away upon ripping open the box.
 We know you're gonna throw it away upon ripping open the box.
 In order to minimize additional cost from packaging and additional freight, we offer 2 mil poly bags to protect your order in transit.
-Dealers may request retail packaging when placing an order.
-Retail packaging consists of a zipper closure, hang hole bag with a paper insert.

 We work diligently to inspect and trim parts.
 Sometimes we miss a thread.
 Lighters and scissors are wonderful tools to rectify the situation.
 We make considerable use of hot melt adhesives to lay up parts prior to stitching.
 We also use thin, flexible plastic as an internal stiffener on many products.

 Every effort is made to source color coordinating materials but sometimes it's natural or white or nothing at all.
 Sometimes, when stitching through a stiffener, plastic crumbs will be forced through the fabric.
 Hot melt boogers, webs, and strings happen.
 Every parts gets a quick wipe to knock off more noticeable hot melt and stiffener remains.
 Spending the labor to get them all would add considerable cost.
 Hot melt and stiffener remains, bits, and crumbs are especially visible on black parts.
 Hot melt and stiffener remains may be removed by going outside and your using gear.
 Grooming your new gear for hot melt remains while watching your favorite action flick is a great removal method too.

 Scorch marks from laser cutting are more uncommon than common but they happen.
 It's more pronounced on darker colors.
 We work diligently to orient parts such that the display of scorch marks is minimized.
 Sometimes, scorch marks may be visible on or around edges and cutouts.
 This is not considered a defect.